-Describe how the asthma affectinggers ' s your child including their typical symptoms and asthma how often it is used and the do ements including the name of their asthma medicine(s), e when they have asthma symptoms, before/during sport) Describe what an asthma attacoccurs k looks like for your child and the action to be taken if this Who is to be contacted in an e nergency?
-Give three contact telephone numbers Form copied to Headteacher I give permission for my child to inhaler in an emergency. receive treatment from the school Salbutamol Sulphate Signed: Dated: DVICE FOR PARENTS Remember:
+escribe how the asthma affects your child including their typical symptoms and asthma riggers ' Describe their daily care requirements including the name of their asthma medicine(s), ow often it is used and the dose E.g., once or twice a day, just when they have asthma symptoms, before/during sport) escribe what an asthma attack looks like for your child and the action to be taken if this ccurs Who is to be contacted in an emergency?
+Give three contact telephone numbers Form copied to Headteacher. give permission for my child to receive treatment from the school Salbutamol Sulphate shaler in an emergency. igned: Dated: ADVICE FOR PARENTS

+Remember: